wp-plugins/import-tweets-as-posts/readme.txt

 </ol>

-= Can I schedule twitter feed check/import interval time? = Yes, you can specify the schedule time in field called "Tweets Imports Time Interval" under plugin settings.
+= Can I schedule twitter feed check/import interval time? = Yes, you can specify the schedule time in field called "Tweets Imports Time Interval" under plugin's settings.

 = Send your queries =
 http://chandankumar.in